chromium/chromium/docs/security/rule-of-2.md

 JavaScript, Kotlin, and Swift.
 (Note that the safe subsets of these languages are safe by design, but of course implementation quality is a different story.)

+#### Unsafe Code in Safe Languages

+Some memory-safe languages provide a backdoor to unsafety, such as the `unsafe` keyword in Rust.
+This functions as a separate unsafe language subset inside the memory-safe one.

+The presence of unsafe code does not negate the memory-safety properties of the memory-safe language around it as a whole, but _how_ unsafe code is used is critical.
+Poor use of an unsafe language subset is not meaningfully different from any other unsafe implementation language.

+In order for a library with unsafe code to be safe for the purposes of the Rule of 2, all unsafe usage must be able to be reviewed and verified by humans with simple local reasoning.
+To achieve this, we expect all unsafe usage to be:
+* Small: The minimal possible amount of code to perform the required task
+* Encapsulated: All access to the unsafe code is through a safe API
+* Documented: All preconditions of an unsafe block (e.g. a call to an unsafe function) are spelled out in comments, along with explanations of how they are satisfied.

+Because unsafe code reaches outside the normal expectations of a memory-safe language, it must follow strict rules to avoid undefined behaviour and memory-safety violations, and these are not always easy to verify.
+A careful review by one or more experts in the unsafe language subset is required.

+It should be safe to use any code in a memory-safe language in a high-privilege context.
+As such, the requirements on a memory-safe language implementation are
+higher: All code in a memory-safe language must be capable of satisfying the Rule of 2 in a high-privilege context (including any unsafe code) in order to be used or admitted anywhere in the project.

 ### High Privilege

 _High privilege_ is a relative term.
 The very highest-privilege programs are the